Teach Abroad

 What does an online English teacher do?

-You'll usually lead a student or group of students through a theme-based discussion.
-You will make corrections, encourage responses, and ensure that each student gets a fair turn to participate.
+You'll lead a student or group of students through a objective based lessons.
+You'll make corrections, encourage responses, discussions, and ensure that each student is able to participate and practice their English.
 Materials are generally provided, but there can be some scope for using your own.

 Many students may have studied English previously but not with a private online English tutor so they lack fluency and the ability to converse naturally.
 These lessons are often conversational.
 1-on-1 classes typically last 30 minutes, while group classes (usually 2-6 students) often last 45-60 minutes.